 Contact Plus augments the core Contact module with several features.

-- Allows redirection of the user to a custom path, per category, for the site-wide contact form/module.
+- Allows redirection of the user (the form submitter) to a custom path, per category, for the site-wide contact form.

-- Allows for disabling/hiding of form elements on the contact form - if you have an all-anon user base or all-auth or a mix, there is a combination available to trim down the amount of fields required to get from empty form to submission ASAP, or simply hide fields that aren't required in certain circumstances.
+- Allows for disabling/hiding of form elements on both types of core contact forms - if you have an all-anon user base or all-auth or a mix, there is a combination available to trim down the amount of fields required to get from empty form to submission ASAP, or simply hide fields that aren't required in certain circumstances.

 Contact Plus adds an additional tab, "Settings" to the contact module's default configuration.
-The settings here are one-time only - they work for all categories.
+There are two tabs within this - one for the site-wide form, and another for the user form.
+The site-wide settings here are one-time only - they work for all categories.
 These are as follows.

 For "Alter name field" and "Alter sent-from address" there are several options: